department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-national-guard">I'm in the National Guard or Reserves.
 Am I eligible to use VA mental health services?</button>
 <div id="questions-national-guard" class="usa-accordion-content">

-To learn more about whether you're eligible for services, call your local VA medical center. <br>
+To learn more about whether you're eligible for services, call your nearest VA medical center. <br>
 [Find your nearest VA medical center](/facilities/?zoomLevel=4&page=1&facilityType=health).

 Or call 1-877-222-VETS (<a href="tel:+18002228387">1-877-222-8387</a>) to find the right resource for your needs.
 If you have hearing loss, call TTY: <a href="tel:+18008778339">1-800-877-8339</a>.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET)